JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/openai.md

 ## OpenAI API

-To use this extension you must have credits loaded into your OpenAI account.
+To use this extension, you must have credits loaded into your OpenAI account.
-This extension uses the Official OpenAI API which is a [paid API](https://openai.com/api/pricing/).
+This extension uses the Official OpenAI API, a [paid API](https://openai.com/api/pricing/).

-If you do not have credits the extension will show the following OpenAI API error:
+If you do not have credits, the extension will show the following OpenAI API error:
-**You exceeded your current quota, please check your plan and billing details**
+**You exceeded your current quota; please check your plan and billing details**

 To review your account and the credits you have available, you must log in with your account at https://openai.com/api/

-In the menu select Manage Account, then in the Usage section, you will be able to see the amount of credits available and used.
+In the menu, select Manage Account.
+Then, in the Usage section, you will see the amount of credits available and used.

 :::note OpenAI Account
 ![Manage Account](https://user-images.githubusercontent.com/6216945/213941730-b48b8b6a-8f0d-4fea-b4b3-42edc838f42e.png)
 :::

-In this image you can see that $13 USD has been used out of a total of $18.
+In this image, $13 USD has been used out of a total of $18.

 :::note Usage
 ![Credits](https://user-images.githubusercontent.com/6216945/213941720-1ae816dd-fedb-4026-ae8c-b8b374d1d0dd.png)
 :::

 ## API Errors
-If you are getting API errors check the following link: [OpenAI API Errors](https://help.openai.com/en/collections/3675931-openai-api#api-error-codes-explained)
+If you are getting API errors, check the following link: [OpenAI API Errors](https://help.openai.com/en/collections/3675931-openai-api#api-error-codes-explained)

 ### Typical OpenAI errors
 - [Error Code 404: The model: gpt-4 does not exist](https://community.openai.com/t/when-i-try-the-gpt-4-model-chat-completion-in-api-request-i-get-an-error-that-model-does-not-exist/98850)